-The Fund is currently assessing the impact of these new accounting standards and amendments.
-The Fund does not believe that the amendments to IAS 1 will have a significant impact on the classification of its liabilities.
+The Fund is currently assessing the impact of these new accounting standards and amendments and does not believe that the amendments will have a significant impact on the Fund.

-Other new standards, amendments to standards and interpretations which have been issued by the IASB are effective for annual periods beginning after October 1, 2022, but are not considered relevant to the Fund and have not been disclosed.
+Other new standards, amendments to standards and interpretations which have been issued by the IASB are effective for annual periods beginning after October 1, 2023, but are not considered relevant to the Fund and have not been disclosed.